fire-helper/slides/csi106_1/transcript.md

 - The freedom to run software as you wish, without restrictions
 - The freedom to study, analyze, change, modify software, without restrictions
 - The freedom to redistribute copies of software, without restrictions
-- The freedom to distributed modified versions of software, without restrictions
+- The freedom to distribute modified versions of software, without restrictions

 If a piece of software satisfies these 4 freedoms, they are libre.